simonetimi/blog-app/README.md

-## Blog App
+# Blog App

-Blog app - fullstack project with Authentication and MongoDB integration.
+Fullstack project with Authentication and MongoDB integration.

+Written entirely in TypeScript with NextJS.

+**Live Demo:** The application is deployed at [inkwell-insights-blog.vercel.app](inkwell-insights-blog.vercel.app).